Balthasar Glättli: Political career

 Glättli joined the Green Party of Switzerland in 1991 and was elected as board member of the cantonal section in Zürich.
 Between 1998 and 2011 he represented Zürich-Seefeld in the parliament of the city of Zürich.
-He was elected to the National Council in the Swiss federal election in October 2011, and re-elected in October 2015.
+He was elected to the National Council in the Swiss federal election in October 2011, and re-elected several times.
 From December 2013 until June 2020, he was President of the Green parliamentarian Group.
 From 2004 to 2008 Glättli was co-president of the cantonal GPS party, in co-operation with Marlies Bänziger.

 Between June 2020 and April 2024 he was President of the Green Party.

+In 2026 Glättli was elected to the Zurich city government and stepped down as member of the National council.

 Mandatory work

 Between 2010 and 2012 Glättli was in charge of the campaigns of the Swiss Union of Public Service Personnel.
 He presided the Mieterverband Deutschschweiz, the Swiss German section of the union of tenants from 2014 to 2023, and was vice-president of the Swiss national Mieterverband from 2013 to 2023.
 He is a member of various NGO's like the Erklärung von Bern, Amnesty International Switzerland and Greenpeace Switzerland.